What is Trauma Therapy?

 (From the Wisdom of Trauma Companion Booklet, thewisdomoftrauma.com)

 We know at Firebird Healing that each person’s experience with trauma is subjective and unique to them.
-Therefore, it is essential that a trauma treatment program be specific and tailed to each individual.
-If you have experienced or are currently going through trauma, there is hope.
-There are amazing tools, healing modalities, and empowering choices that you can make to truly thrive.
-Please see our compendium of resources, programs, and list of practitioners to find out more.
+Therefore, a trauma treatment program must be specific and tailored to each individual.
+If you have experienced or are currently going through trauma, there is trauma counseling available.
+We offer a vast array of trauma therapy techniques.